TurtleDynasty/HapticCompass/README.md

 My Arduino project, software for a wearable haptic compass.

 # bunny.ino
 Some test code by Daniel.
 An inclinometer program that graphs incilation in the long axis of the prototype board on the LED bar.
+Forked from https://github.com/adafruit/Adafruit_BNO055

 # teapot.ino
 Some test code by David.
 A fork of bunny.ino circa 2015/NOV/23.
 A test area for early development.
 Goal: graph magnetic heading